-Credentials are ITA's primary output.
+Credentials represent the culmination of all the services that ITA provides.
 Their value rests in the satisfaction that customers-both credential holders and employers-have with the credentials.
-Satisfied customers mean that an ITA 'ticket' has real value: Employers rely on it as a measure of competency and productivity; and workers covet it as a key to employability and pride.
+Satisfied customers mean that an ITA 'ticket' has real value: employers rely on it as a measure of competency and productivity; and workers covet it as a key to employability and pride.

 The level of satisfaction with ITA credentials is an indicator of the extent to which ITA is serving its customers, meeting the needs of industry with relevant program standards, and contributing to career opportunities.
+It also reflects the perceived strength of the credential in terms of improving safety, quality and consumer protection.

 Satisfaction levels have remained largely consistent over the past several years, indicating ongoing high levels of satisfaction with ITA-issued credentials.
 Targets going forward reflect ITA's ongoing effort to ensure that alignment between industry needs and ITA programs can be consistently reflected within an index that is made up of multiple satisfaction indicators.
-ITA's targets for employers are similar to those for sponsors, with a target of 80 percent satisfaction.
-For credential holders, ITA's targets are higher, reflecting the additional value that those who earn credentials should feel with their achievement.
+ITA's targets for employers are similar to those for sponsors, with a target of 80 per cent satisfaction.
+For credential holders, ITA's targets are higher, reflecting the additional value that those who earn credentials should place on their achievement.